rtone1/WHERE-TO/README.md

 #Find where to go with WHERE-TO
-Where-To is an application aim at helping Chicagoans find free events around the city.
-It's main focus is presenting event data in a easy to read design, therefore creating a better user experience.
-Where-To accomplish by using less and proving more.
-This is done by  displaying events one at a time on the page(through scrolling the page or a simple slide show).
-Also, other featers allow users to save their events, so fun experiences are not miss out on.
+Where-To is an application aimed at helping Chicagoans find free events around their city.
+Its main focus is to present event data in an easy to read design, thereby creating a better user experience.
+Where-To accomplishes a minimalistic approach by displaying events one at a time on the page(scrolling down the page or through a simple slide show).
+In addition to the design are other features which allow for fun experiences to not be missed out on, such as allowing the user to save their chosen events.

 #ScreenShot of main page
 ![main page](/mainpage.png)

-#Up coming features
+#Upcoming features
-Features for version 2.0 will include a calendar that will hold links to certain events.
-Also, a weather API that provides users with live weather updates.
+Features for version 2.0 will include a calendar that holds links to certain events and a weather wigit to provide users with live weather updates.